Turtles at the Bottom 🐢

 So far we’ve looked at what I’m going to call discrete states—discrete in the sense that eigenvalues are countable and states are written as a finite sum over basis vectors.
 But we’d also like to model continuous quantities, like position and momentum.
 How are continuous states modeled?

 The answer is that they’re modeled in the same way as discrete states: by the principles of QM.
-The trick is to keep in mind that the principles don’t require states to be discrete—they only require them to be vectors, and vectors can be anything, discrete or continuous, as long as they satisfy the mathematical axioms of vectors (they commute, have an inverse, etc).
+The trick is to keep in mind that the principles don’t require states to be discrete—they only require them to be vectors, and vectors can be anything, discrete or continuous, as long as they satisfy the axioms of a vector space (closure under addition and scalar multiplication, commutativity and associativity of addition, an additive identity and inverse, etc).
 Complex functions in this sense are continuous vectors and they’re exactly what are used to model continuous states.

 Wave Functions